Open Access Dissertation

 A potential benefit of the study was that the research focused on caregivers of children with developmental disabilities who have been mostly overlooked in the literature while possible limitations included demographic characteristics of the sample and issues related to the instrumentation utilized.
 It is suggested that future research utilize the current model to analyze other variables found to influence stress for caregivers of children with developmental disabilities.

 Peer, Justin Wayne, "Coping Style As A Mediator Of Stress Perception For Caregivers Of Children With Developmental Disabilities" (2011).
 Wayne State University Dissertations.
-Paper 203.
+203.